This article may contain compensated links. See our full disclosure here

-There are 1,190 fjords in Norway.
-We only managed to see a few of the major fjords – Søgneford, Aurlandsfjord, Nærøyfjord and Osterfjord – and they are some of the most beautiful natural landscapes I have ever seen.
+There are well over one thousand fjords in Norway.
+We only managed to see a few of the major fjords – Sogneford, Aurlandsfjord, Nærøyfjord and Osterfjord – and they are some of the most beautiful natural landscapes I have ever seen.

-Best ways to see the Norwegian fjords – Bergen and Flåm region
+Where to see the fjords in Bergen and Flåm region

 Try to get a window seat if you are flying into Bergen.
 The views from altitude on a clear day are incredible.
 You get a full perspective of the landscape and can see in detail the tiny islets and skerries unique to this part of the world.

-In Bergen take the Fløibanen funicular to the top of Mount Fløyen for impressive views of Bryggen and the area surrounding the city.
+When in Bergen take the Fløibanen funicular to the top of Mount Fløyen for impressive views of Bryggen and the area surrounding the city.
 You take the funicular from the station close to Bryggen.
-Tickets are 90 NOK for adults , and the attraction is open all year round – more information.
+Return tickets are 130 NOK for adults , and the attraction is open all year round – more information.

 Tip – check the weather in Norway before you head out looking for views using this recommended Norway weather site

 2 – Bergen to Flåm ferry on the Sogneford

 Many people take the popular Bergen railway train and bus route via Voss and Gundvangen to reach Flåm.
 We opted to take the ferry service on a high-speed catamaran down the Søgneford instead.
 I’m so glad we did.